cade-vs/perl-data-stacker/README.md

 or "BEGIN DATA".
 Starting with "BEGIN DATA" is a special case where output perl structure will hold single scalar reference.

-Only chars that need escaping in key names and values are the new-line char and backslash (i.e. C-style escapes).
+URL-style (%XX where XX is hex ascii code) is used for escaping of special characters in key names and data values.
+Only chars that need escaping
+are the new-line/LF (%0A) char and % (%5C).
+Unescaping is performed for all
+found escaped chars (not only for LF and %).

 No comments (neither line nor trailing) are allowed.
 If added manually, will be either accepted as key name or value data or will break decoding.